foretoo/blah-blah/README.md

 import { initParticles, IParticlesState } from "blah-blah/build"

-// dotSize and color are multiplied by devicePixelRatio (max 2) on `initParticles` call const initialData: IParticlesState = {
+// dotSize is multiplied by devicePixelRatio (max 2) on `initParticles` call const initialData: IParticlesState = {
   cleartrail: 0.3,
   spheres: [